poojabhavsar108/Aerial-Surveillance-Drone/README.md

 ## ⚙️ Software Workflow

-The embedded software initializes the ESP32-CAM and NEO-6M GPS module before connecting to a Wi-Fi network.
-Once connected, the ESP32-CAM continuously captures video frames while the GPS module receives satellite data and updates the drone's location.
-Both the live camera stream and GPS telemetry are transmitted to a web-based dashboard, enabling users to monitor the drone remotely in real time.
+The software initializes the ESP32-CAM and NEO-6M GPS module before connecting to the configured Wi-Fi network.
+After connection, the ESP32-CAM starts a local web server and continuously provides the live camera stream.
+The GPS data is decoded using TinyGPS++, and when the user selects the location button, the interface displays the available latitude, longitude, and Google Maps link.

 ### Software Flowchart